cobrowseio/cobrowse-sdk-react-native/README.md

 react-native link
 ```

-**Note:** For iOS you need to be using Pods to manage dependencies.
-If you're not using pods you'll need to manually add the Frameworks for CobrowseIO and SocketIO.
+**Note:** For iOS you need to be using Pods to manage dependencies for `react-native link` to work out of the box.
+If you're not using pods you'll need to manually add the Frameworks for CobrowseIO, SocketIO (and it's dependencies) to your Xcode project.

 ## Usage from Javascript